Exploration of an Interdisciplinary Scientific Landscape: Methods and Results

 In order to strengthen the idea of a complementarity of classifications, that would each capture different dimensions of processes of knowledge production, we finally look at the correlation matrix between classifications.
 We use this time effective class probabilities for the citation classification, i.e. a vector of zeros expect with a one at the index of the class of the reference.
 We compute a Pearson correlation coefficient between classes $k$ (in semantic) and $k'$ (in citation) as

 where the covariance is estimated with the unbiased estimator.

-The structure of the correlation matrix recalls the conclusions obtained when studying the semantic composition of citation communities, such as GIS being strongly correlated with GIS ($\rho=0.26$), or Sociology with Political Science ($\rho=0.16$).
-More importantly for our question are summary statistics of the overall matrix.
+The structure of the correlation matrix recalls the conclusions obtained when studying the semantic composition of citation communities, such as GIS having a relatively high correlation with GIS ($\rho=0.26$), or Sociology with Political Science ($\rho=0.16$).
+These correlations are high regarding other values in the matrix, but remain low values in absolute.

+More important for our question are summary statistics of the overall matrix.
 It has a minimum of $-0.16$ (Ecology (citation) against Political Sciences (semantic)), an average of $-0.002$ and a maximum of $0.33$ (Social geography (citation) and Spatial Analysis (semantic)).
 The ``high'' values are highly skewed, as the first decile is at $-0.06$ and the last at $0.09$, what means that 80\% of coefficient lie within that interval, corresponding to low correlations.
 In a nutshell, classifications are consistent as highest correlations are observed where one can expect them, but most of classes are uncorrelated, meaning that the classifications are quite orthogonal and therefore complementary.